PennyGituku/PennyGituku/README.md

 - 👀 I’m interested in Data Science, especially Machine Learning.
 - 🌱 I’m currently learning Cloud computing.
 - 💞️ I’m looking to collaborate on Data science projects.
 - 📫 How to reach me pennygituku@gmail.com
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/peninah-gituku-64411713b/)
+- 📫 How to reach me [Portfolio](https://www.datascienceportfol.io/PeninahGituku)

 <!---
 PennyGituku/PennyGituku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.